statisfactions/ctv-power/ctv-power.md

 simulation are shown below; method-specific simulation packages are integrated into the **<u>Specific models/methods/tests</u>** section above.

--   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limitde to power.
+-   [DeclareDesign](https://CRAN.R-Project.org/package=DeclareDesign) provides a general framework for specifying research designs, simulated based on specified designs, and assessing various properties of the designs, including but not limited to power.

 -   [simpr](https://github.com/statisfactions/simpr) is a GitHub R package that has a framework to data simulation—based on tidyverse / broom syntax—and can perform power calculations